 Edy’s research on women war correspondents has been recognized with several grants and awards, including those awarded by the American Journalism Historians Association, Harvard University’s Schlesinger Library, the Association for Education in Journalism and Mass Communication, and the University of North Carolina–Chapel Hill.
 She has published research related to women and the media in American Journalism and Women & Health, and she contributed several chapters to The Multimedia Encyclopedia of Women in Today’s World (2011).

-Before she began teaching, Edy worked as a journalist, writing for local and national publications, including American Demographics, Body+Soul, Chapel Hill Herald, Concord Monitor, Fortune Small Business, Good Housekeeping, Newsweek, N.H.
-Magazine, U.S. News & World Report, and Yoga Journal.
+Before she began teaching full-time, Edy worked as a journalist, writing for local and national publications, including American Demographics, Body+Soul, Chapel Hill Herald, Concord Monitor, Fortune Small Business, Good Housekeeping, Newsweek, N.H.
+Magazine, USA Today, U.S. News & World Report, and Yoga Journal.